 - The uppermost bone in the neck, the atlas (C1), is the most freely movable segment in the entire spine.
 The head rests on top of the atlas and relies on it to experience a full range of movement.
 Since the atlas has such a wide range of motion and lacks the discs and interlocking joints that the rest of the spine has to protect it, it can be particularly vulnerable to misaligning as a result of injury or wear and tear.

-- When the atlas misaligns, it causes the head to be carried in an abnormal position.
+- When the atlas misaligns, it causes the head to shift in an abnormal position.
 In order to compensate for this and to level the eyes, your body will begin to drop one shoulder down which can cause pain and discomfort in the mid-back, particularly between the shoulder blades.

 - If the shoulders are not able to bring the head back into a neutral position, the compensation will move further down to the hips and pelvis.
 One hip will raise up higher than the other.
 This abnormal muscular tension will irritate the lower back and you might notice that the joints on one side of the body – the hip, knee, and ankle – may all start to give you trouble as you start to bear your weight unequally from left to right.